 Such formalization gives a better understanding of the user access review procedure to all members involved.
 Besides, it can help you demonstrate compliance with laws and regulations as well as find bottlenecks and flaws in the review procedure.

 6. Educate your personnel on the importance of access reviews

 If employees don’t understand why it’s important to implement certain practices or use specific tools, there’s a high chance they’ll sabotage them.

 That’s why you need to communicate the principles and importance of user access management to your employees during regular cybersecurity awareness training.
 It’s essential to teach employees involved in a user access review to conduct it appropriately and in accordance with established policy.
 Furthermore, you should help your employees learn about various cybersecurity threats, including ones related to access rights and privileged accounts.

 A user access review is a key component of the access management process.
 It can help your organization reduce cybersecurity risks by revoking unnecessary access to sensitive resources and limiting users’ privileges to the required minimum.
-Using dedicated access management solutions may help you conduct a user access review more easily and improve its efficiency.
+Using dedicated user access review tools may help you audit access more easily and efficiently.

 - role-based access control to configure several user roles instead of configuring multiple accounts with identical permissions

-An all-in-one insider risk management platform, Ekran System also allows you to continuously monitor user activity and record user sessions of employees and third-party vendors, respond to security violations in real time, generate comprehensive user activity reports, and do much more.
+An all-in-one insider risk management platform, Ekran System, allows you to continuously monitor user activity and record user sessions of employees and third-party vendors, respond to security violations in real time, generate comprehensive user activity reports, and do much more.

-Request a free 30-day trial of Ekran System and start improving access management in your organization today!
+Request a trial of Ekran System and start improving access management in your organization today!